 I finshed off on the island doing some Puffin portraits before dashing back to catch the boat.
 An enjoyable ending to the trip.

-They are a graceful sight when flying.
 While trying to get some shots of them I noticed I seemed to be in-line with a puffin flying route with a constant stream of birds flying towards and past me.
 Many of the birds were carrying beaks full of sandeels.
 I always forget what small birds and fast fliers puffins are.